Maryland-National Capital Park and Planning Commission

-The Maryland-National Capital Park and Planning Commission (M-NCPPC) is a bi-county agency that administers parks and planning in Montgomery and Prince George's counties in Maryland.
+The Maryland–National Capital Park and Planning Commission (M–NCPPC) is a bi-county agency that administers parks and planning in Montgomery and Prince George's counties in Maryland.

 History

 The commission was formed in 1927 by the Maryland General Assembly (Chapter 448, Acts of 1927).
 Since 1970, the commission also has operated the Prince George's County recreation program, funded by a separate countywide recreation tax.
 In addition, the commission provides services and educational programs relating to conservation and nature, local history, and the arts, and offers recreation classes.
-The commission successfully defended the constitutionality of its maintaining the Blandensburg Peace Cross before the Supreme Court of the United States in American Legion v.
+The commission successfully defended the constitutionality of its maintaining the Bladensburg Peace Cross before the Supreme Court of the United States in American Legion v.
 American Humanist Association (2019).

 Organization and Functions

 The commission is divided into seven departments, two for Montgomery county: the Department of Parks and the Department of Planning; two for Prince George's County: the Department of Parks and Recreation and the Department of Planning; and three that are cross-county: the Department of Human Resource Management, the Department of Finance, and the Office of the General Counsel.
 While these counties and departments are all within one commission, day-to-day operations, for the most part, are separate.
 Interaction among general staff across counties and departments is rare.